lucasgeron/rails-pixels-app/README.md

 ![rails Pixels Demo App](https://i.ibb.co/WWj82Tx/20230910-183055.gif)

-Rails Pixels App is a creative way to demonstrate the use of ActiveJobs and ActionCable in a Rails application.
+Rails Pixels App is a creative way to demonstrate the use of ActiveJobs and TurboStream in a Rails application.

-To demonstrate these functionalities, we render pixels on the screen in real time, processing the data in the background and sending the result to the client via ActionCable.
+To demonstrate these functionalities, we render pixels on the screen in real time, processing the data in the background and sending the result to the client via Turbo.

 ## Installation
   - Clone this repository